 New requirements and changes to Housing Element Law can be found in Part 2 of the AFFH Guidance Memo (PDF).

-HCD created an interactive statewide AFFH Data Viewer to assist in the assessment of fair housing.
-HCD solicited feedback from advocates, councils of government, partner public agencies, and academic research groups to ensure the first iteration of the tool consolidates relevant data and provides options for addressing each component within the Assessment of Fair Housing (within the Housing Element).
-It consists of mapped data layers in six categories:
+HCD released an interactive statewide AFFH Data Viewer 2.0 to assist in the assessment of fair housing.
+This refreshed version provides an enhanced user experience and access to the most recent fair housing data, including a series of new layers.
+HCD solicited feedback from advocates, councils of government, partner public agencies, and academic research groups to ensure the first iteration of the tool consolidated relevant data and provided options for addressing each component within the Assessment of Fair Housing (within the Housing Element).
+The AFFH Data Viewer 2.0 consists of mapped data layers in seven categories:

 The interactive maps can be explored in any internet browser and exported as a PDF, jpeg, and other image files.
 In addition, the underlying data layers can be downloaded for offline data analysis.
 HCD plans to continuously update these map layers and add additional data, as well as incorporate user feedback.
 Comments can be submitted to AFFHGuidance@hcd.ca.gov.